Where They Are Now: Business Management Careers

 Students also build the foundation needed to pursue an MBA.
 Now with the option of earning a bachelor's in management online, students can balance work and family lives to complete their degree.

-Meet some of the University of Louisiana at Lafayette’s business management graduates, who are advancing through careers they love with skills gained in the B.I.
+Meet some of the University of Louisiana at Lafayette’s business management graduates, who are advancing their careers with skills gained in the B.I.
 Moody III College of Business Administration.

 Willie Lago, 2010 graduate